Who We Are

 Ann Q. Curry

-Ann Q. Curry is owner and president of Coxe Curry & Associates.
+For more than two decades, Ann Q. Curry has led Coxe Curry & Associates.
 She came to Coxe Curry, in 1992, after two decades of community service and purchased the firm from prior owner, Frankie Coxe, in 1993.
 Under her leadership, the firm has more than quadrupled in size and greatly diversified and expanded its client base in metro Atlanta.

 Ann's previous community service includes serving as president of the Atlanta-Fulton League of Women Voters, as Georgia president, and as a member of the League's national board, where she was development chair.
 She was a five-year member of the Board of Research Atlanta and its first woman president.

 During Ann's eight-year involvement with the Atlanta-Fulton Public Library, she chaired the Board of Trustees from 1987 to 1990.
 She was the founding president of the Atlanta-Fulton Public Library Foundation and chaired the $2.7 million fund-development campaign.

 Ann is a graduate of Leadership Atlanta and Leadership Georgia.
 She is a member of the YWCA Academy of Women Achievers and was recognized in 2007 as A Woman of Excellence by Atlanta Woman magazine.
 A recipient of the Eudora Rogers Award as the outstanding League of Women Voters member, Ann also received the Eleanor Raoul Greene Award from the Georgia League.

 Ann holds a membership on the Corporate Board of State Bank and Trust and on the CDC Foundation's Advisory Board, the Nominating Committee of United Way and the Advisory Board of the Georgia Conservancy.
 She is a member of Atlanta Rotary.